10 Tips for Moving from DealCloud to Salesforce Financial Services Cloud

 Treat this curve as a project metric.
 Bridge the first ninety days with a managed-services partner so the curve has somewhere to live, then reassess.
 If you are not seeing the falling pattern by month three, run a structured adoption review — do not assume it will fix itself.

-When to Add Agentforce: Migration First, Integration Second, Agents Third Junxure firms looking at FSC are increasingly asking the same follow-up question: when do we add Agentforce?
+When to Add Agentforce: Migration First, Integration Second, Agents Third Junxure firms partway through a Junxure replacement project are increasingly asking the same follow-up question: when do we add Agentforce?
 The answer that holds up across our engagements is third.
 Migration first, integration second, agents third.
 Agents on top of clean data, integrated systems, and consistent workflows are remarkable.
 Agents on top of legacy data, half-finished integrations, and inconsistent processes produce confident nonsense.
 The order of operations matters more than the timeline.
 Once a firm is settled on FSC with a clean household model, integrated portfolio data, a working document linkage strategy, and a stable adoption curve, layering Agentforce becomes an additive project.

 The agents wealth firms typically deploy first are: